exoplatform/exo-documentation/docs/Calendar.rst

 **The first way**

-You are invited to open your Settings page and just below the Agenda section, you  find a new section Connect your personal Calendar.
+Go to your personal your Settings and just below the Agenda section, find  section : Connect your personal Calendar.

 |AGENDA26|